Earn Graduate-Level Semester Credit with Fluency Matters and University of the Pacific

 University of the Pacific, established in 1851, is California’s oldest private chartered university and is fully accredited by the Western Association of Schools and Colleges (WASC).

-For over 4 years, University of the Pacific/Benerd College has partnered with Fluency Matters to provide graduate-level semester credit for teachers, educators, administrators and counselors across the nation.
+University of the Pacific - Benerd College provides graduate-level semester credit for teachers, educators, administrators and counselors across the nation.

 UOP Benefits: